MCHPR/MCHPRS/README.md

 ### Networking thread

 The networking thread handles all incoming clients.
-When there is a new client, a client thread is created.
 The client is then sent to the server thread through message passing.

-### Client thread

-The client thread manages the TCP connection between the Minecraft client and this server.
-The client thread sends incoming packets to the server thread or a plot thread depending on its state.

 ### Plot thread

 The plot thread handles most of the logic for the server.
-This is where the real magic happens.
-Player movment, player rotation, worldedit, command handling, world saving/loading, etc. is all handled by this thread.
+The plot thread is where the real magic happens.
+Player movement, player rotation, WorldEdit, command handling, world-saving/loading, etc. are all handled by this thread.
 If this thread crashes somehow, the player will be sent back to the server thread to be moved to another plot*.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)